-Nick Barese wrapped up his second season as the head coach of the Merrimack College baseball team in 2016.
+In 2017-18, Nick Barese enters his fourth season as head coach of the Merrimack College baseball program.
 Barese spent the previous four years as an assistant coach with the Warriors, working primarily with the Warriors’ pitching staff.
-He also serves as Operations Coordinator within the Athletic Department.
+He also serves as the Assistant Athletic Director for Operations within the Athletic Department.